epics-containers/epics-containers.github.io/2024-rework/_sources/user/tutorials/dev_container.rst.txt

 any IDE that supports remote development in a container, you could also simply launch the developer container in a shell and use it via CLI only.

+TODO: add features to ``ec dev`` to launch the container in developer mode, with appropriate host mounts.
+This will enable non vscode users developer containers.

 Starting a Developer Container
 ------------------------------